davidxcheng/til/msbuild/index.md

 dotnet build $projectDirectoryPath /p:BuildMetadata=$buildMetadata
 ```

-`-p` is short for `--property` and this is how you pass values into `msbuild`.
+`/p` is short for `--property` and this is how you pass values into `msbuild`.
 I wanted to know where that property was used and learned that you can get a file that has inlined all the build targets that will be used during the build.

 Use the `--preprocess[:filepath]` (`-pp`) switch to: